The Cottage Hotel, Hope Cove

 In Miss Wade's time there was a billiard table in the Bar Lounge, and Dudley and Clarrie had an African Grey Parrot in reception that would wolf-whistle at the ladies.

-Beside the bar is a cabin made from the timbers of the Herzogin Cecilie, a clipper that ran aground on the Ham Stone in Soar Mill Cove in 1936.
+Near the restaurant is a cabin made from the timbers of the Herzogin Cecilie, a clipper that ran aground on the Ham Stone in Soar Mill Cove in 1936.
 This beautiful ship had won the famous 'Grain Race' but in this case her cargo let her down.
 Seawater entered the hold and the swollen grain burst her apart.
 Luckily no lives were lost.
 Some of our regular residents remember going to view the wreck when they were children.
 Enterprising farmers charged one penny for the use of their land for viewing!

 In the beginning of 1941 the Ravenscroft School for Girls in Eastbourne evacuated their pupils and for two terms they stayed in the Cottage Hotel.
 The main lounge was cleared and used as the classroom.
 After this, and until 1944, the RAF requisitioned the hotel for the fighter pilots that flew Spitfires and Hurricanes from the Airfield on Bolberry Down.
 In the bar lounge there are some photographs of these brave men.
 During their stay here the Herzogin Cecilie Cabin was the Sergeants mess and out of bounds to anyone else.